-- Step 1 On the server on which you installed Microsoft Certificate Services, log on to Windows by using an account that is a member of the Domain Admins group. - Step 2 On the Windows Start menu, click Programs > Administrative Tools > Certification Authority. - Step 3 In the left pane, expand Certification Authority (Local) > < Certification authority name>, where < Certification authority name> is the name that you gave to the certification authority when you installed Microsoft Certificate Services in the "To Install the Microsoft Certificate Services Component" procedure on page 40-8. - Step 4 Right-click the name of the certification authority, and click All Tasks > Submit New Request. - Step 5 In the Open Request File dialog box, browse to the location of the first certificate signing request file that you created in the "To Create a Certificate Signing Request" procedure on page 40-9, and double-click the file. - Step 6 In the left pane of Certification Authority, click Pending Requests. - Step 7 Right-click on the pending request that you submitted in Step 5, and click All Tasks > Issue. - Step 8 In the left pane of Certification Authority, click Issued Certificates. - Step 9 Right-click the new certificate, and click All Tasks > Export Binary Data. - Step 10 In the Export Binary Data dialog box, in the Columns that Contain Binary Data list, click Binary Certificate. - Step 11 Click Save Binary Data to a File. - Step 12 Click OK - Step 13 In the Save Binary Data dialog box, enter a path and file name, and write down the information.
+- Step 1 On the server on which you installed Microsoft Certificate Services, sign in to Windows by using an account that is a member of the Domain Admins group. - Step 2 On the Windows Start menu, select Programs > Administrative Tools > Certification Authority. - Step 3 In the left pane, expand Certification Authority (Local) > <Certification authority name>, where <Certification authority name> is the name that you gave to the certification authority when you installed Microsoft Certificate Services in the "To Install the Microsoft Certificate Services Component in Cisco Unity Connection" procedure on page 42-10. - Step 4 Right-click the name of the certification authority, and select All Tasks > Submit New Request. - Step 5 In the Open Request File dialog box, browse to the location of the first certificate signing request file that you created in the "To Create a Certificate Signing Request in Cisco Unity Connection" procedure on page 42-10, and double-click the file. - Step 6 In the left pane of Certification Authority, select Pending Requests. - Step 7 Right-click on the pending request that you submitted in Step 5, and select All Tasks > Issue. - Step 8 In the left pane of Certification Authority, select Issued Certificates. - Step 9 Right-click the new certificate, and select All Tasks > Export Binary Data. - Step 10 In the Export Binary Data dialog box, in the Columns that Contain Binary Data list, select Binary Certificate.

+- Step 11 Select Save Binary Data to a File. - Step 12 Select OK.

+Step 13 In the Save Binary Data dialog box, enter a path and filename, and write down the information.
 You will need it in a later procedure.

-If this is not a server on which Exchange System Manager is installed, try to choose a network location that you can access from the current server and from the server on which Microsoft Certificate Services is installed.
+If this is not a server on which Exchange System Manager is installed, try to select a network location that you can access from the current server and from the server on which Microsoft Certificate Services is installed.

-- Step 14 Click OK.

-- Step 15 If you created more than one certificate signing request in the "To Create a Certificate Signing Request" procedure on page 40-9, repeat Step 9 through Step 11 for each certificate signing request listed under Issued Certificates.

-- Step 16 Close Certification Authority.

-Step 17 If Exchange System Manager is on another server, and if you were not able to save the certificate request files in a network location accessible to that server, copy the certificate request files to a removable medium (diskette, CD, or DVD).
+- Step 14 Select OK. - Step 15 If you created more than one certificate signing request in the "To Create a Certificate Signing Request in Cisco Unity Connection" procedure on page 42-10, repeat Step 9 through Step 11 for each certificate signing request listed under Issued Certificates. - Step 16 Close Certification Authority. - Step 17 If Exchange System Manager is on another server, and if you were not able to save the certificate request files in a network location accessible to that server, copy the certificate request files to a removable medium (diskette, CD, or DVD).

-Do the following procedure for each Exchange server that contains emails that you want licensed Connection users to be able to access.
+Do the following procedure for each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-To Install the Server Certificate
+To Install the Server Certificate in Cisco Unity Connection